Dadido3/noita-mapcap/README.md

   - Glow
   - Gamma correction

-- `Disable shaders, GUI and AI`: Also disables all postprocessing, any in game UI and will freeze all mobs.
+- `Disable shaders, GUI and AI`: Also disables all postprocessing, any in-game UI and will freeze all mobs.
   Only works in dev build.

 - `Disable entity logic`: Will modify all encountered entities: